rubrikinc/terraform-provider-polaris/docs/data-sources/azure_permissions.md

 # polaris_azure_permissions (Data Source)

-The `polaris_azure_permissions` data source is used to access information about the permissions required by RSC for a specified RSC feature.
+The `polaris_azure_permissions` data source is used to access information about the permissions required by RSC for an RSC feature.

-The `polaris_azure_permissions` data source can be used with the `permissions` field of the `polaris_azure_subscription` resource and the `azurerm_role_definition` resource to automatically update the permissions of roles and notify RSC about the updated permissions.
+The `polaris_azure_permissions` data source can be used with the `azurerm_role_definition` resource and the `permissions` field of the `polaris_azure_subscription` resource to automatically update the permissions of roles and notify RSC about the updated.

 ## Permission Groups
 Following is a list of features and their applicable permission groups.
-These are used when specifying the feature set.
+These are used when specifying the feature.

 `AZURE_SQL_DB_PROTECTION`
   * `BASIC` - Represents the basic set of permissions required to onboard the